Table of Contents Show

 - Three cups (750 mg) of fresh orange juice (Not orange liqueur; freshly squeezed oranges are preferred)

-4. How To Make Mimosas with Proper Ratio?
+4. Make Mimosas with Proper Ratio?

 Simple recipe!
 Full recipe: